python/cpython/Doc/library/tkinter.rst

 where:

 sequence
    is a string that denotes the target kind of event.
-(See the bind man page and page 201 of John Ousterhout's book for details).
+(See the bind(3tk) man page and page 201 of John Ousterhout's book for details).

 func
    is a Python function, taking one argument, to be invoked when the event occurs.